LoopKit/loopdocs/docs/index.md

 Some details of the display are dependent on whether you are on a mobile device or a computer (with browser width > 1220 pixels).
 After the first set of graphics, which show the difference between these two views for this location in LoopDocs, all other graphics show the wide-browser view.

-!!! note "Graphics a bit out of date"
+!!! warning "Graphics a bit out of date"

     The list of `Headers on this Page` have been moved to the right side for Wide Browsers.
 The graphics will be updated later and then this comment will be removed.